ankane/errbase/README.md

 ## Installation

-Errbase works best as a dependency.
+Errbase is designed to be used as a dependency.

 Add this line to your gemspec: